ANRGUSC/CIRCE/README.md

     ```
     wait several seconds and move input1.txt to apac scheduler/centralized_scheduler/input/
     folder (repeat the same for other input files).
+  - Stopping the centralized run-time scheduler.
+Run:
+    ```
+    $ python3 removeprocesses.py
+    ```
+    This script will shh into every node and kill running processes, and kill the process on the master node.

+  - If network conditions change, one might want to restart the whole application.
+This can be done by running:
+    ```
+    $ python3 remove_and_restart.py
+    ```
+    The first part of the script stops the system as described above.
+It then runs HEFT and restarts the centralized run-time scheduler with the new task-node mapping.
   - Run-time task profiler